JaPrad/JaPatGitHub/README.md

 I'm currently learning JavaScript with a focus on creative coding and physics simulations in [p5.js](https://p5js.org).
 I also know some python.
 I plan to further extend my skills in  web development & data science/ML.

 I'm an open-source enthusiast and currently contribute to [Exercism](https://exercism.org).
-Here at [SimulatingEdu](https://github.com/JaPatGitHub/SimulatingEdu), I am using p5.js to create interactive educational animations.
+Here at [GamifyingEdu](https://github.com/JaPatGitHub/GamifyingEdu), I am using p5.js to create interactive educational games & animations.
 Obviously open-sourced!

 I'm new to software development and would love to have connections with anyone.
-So, feel free to [email](mailto:japrad26@gmail.com) me or [DM](https://twitter.com/jyotir1221) me on Twitter!
+So, feel free to [email](mailto:japrad26@gmail.com) me.
 Would be glad to talk to you!!

 <!--